For questions or information, please contact:

-Placement exams serve to determine what your knowledge and skills are in a subject so we can then recommend an appropriate first course for you from the various options available at Illinois.
+Placement exams determine what your knowledge and skills are in a subject so that we can then recommend an appropriate first course for you from the various options available at Illinois.
 Placement tests do not award academic credit (see "proficiency testing" below).
 All placement exams are made available to all incoming students.
 Take only the ones you need to take.
 If you never studied a particular subject, you don't need to take its placement test.
 To enroll in a subject that is completely new to you, you can simply register for its elementary-level course.